 The cost of the late enrollment penalty depends on how long you went without Part D or creditable prescription drug coverage.

-Medicare calculates the penalty by multiplying 1% of the "national base beneficiary premium" ($35.02 in 2018; $33.19 in 2019) times the number of full, uncovered months you didn't have Part D or creditable coverage.
+Medicare calculates the penalty by multiplying 1% of the "national base beneficiary premium" ($32.74 in 2023) times the number of full, uncovered months you didn't have Part D or creditable coverage.
 The monthly premium is rounded to the nearest $.10 and added to your monthly Part D premium.

-The national base beneficiary premium may increase each year, so your penalty amount may also increase each year.
+The national base beneficiary premium may change each year, so your penalty amount may also change each year.

-Mrs. Martinez is currently eligible for Medicare, and her Initial Enrollment Period ended on May 31, 2015.
-She doesn't have prescription drug coverage from any other source.
-She didn't join by May 31, 2015, and instead joined during the Open Enrollment Period that ended December 7, 2017.
-Her drug coverage was effective January 1, 2018.
+Mrs. Martinez has Medicare, and her first chance to get Medicare drug coverage (during her Initial Enrollment Period) ended on July 31, 2020.
+She doesn’t have prescription drug coverage from any other source.
+She didn’t join a Medicare drug plan by July 31, 2020, and instead joined during the Open Enrollment Period that ended December 7, 2022.
+Her Medicare drug coverage started January 1, 2023.

 Here's the math:

-How do I know if I owe a penalty?
+How do I know if I have to pay a penalty?

-After you join a Medicare drug plan, the plan will tell you if you owe a penalty and what your premium will be.
+After you join a Medicare drug plan, the plan will tell you if you have to pay a penalty and what your premium will be.
 In general, you'll have to pay this penalty for as long as you have a Medicare drug plan.

 What if I don't agree with the late enrollment penalty?